 After one month of not smoking

-After one month of not smoking, you’ve saved $820.
-You could go away for a weekend, cover your petrol costs for two or three months, or treat yourself to some new clothes.
+After one month of not smoking, you’ve saved $1100.
+You could go away for a weekend, cover your petrol costs for a few months, or buy a new computer or TV.

 The health benefits of not smoking for one month include: